 Cauliflower crust pizza.

-I mean, I go to this place, Mario's, and they make it so well.
+I go to this place, Mario's, and they make it so well.

-Costco also sells it, just saying.
+Costco also sells it, just saying?

-No, I'm uh whatever.
+No, whatever.

-But uh and maybe it's good.
+And maybe it's good.

-I love in and out burger.
+I love tofu and coffee.

-Sorry, I I'm I'm checking out.
+I'm checking out.

-I I'm I must be in the wrong universe.
+I must be in the wrong universe.

 Well, why don't you try Mario's?